 Once you’re connected you can enjoy all the benefits of the cloud, including:

-- Multiple viewing options – keep an eye on your business no matter where you are!
+- Remote video surveillance – keep an eye on your business no matter where you are!

 - Multi user permissions – share video access to relevant people.